credativ/vali/cmd/logstash/README.md

-# Contributing to Loki Logstash Output Plugin
+# Contributing to Vali Logstash Output Plugin

 For information about how to use this plugin see this [documentation](../../docs/sources/clients/logstash/_index.md).